x

 PHOENIX — Across the United States, a network of over 400 federally sanctioned boarding schools sought to "civilize" Native American children by isolating them from their families and erasing their culture.

-On Friday, at the Gila River Indian Community in Arizona, President Biden will issue a formal apology for the United States government's involvement in the 150-year-long program.
-This apology will be the first of its kind.
+On Friday, at the Gila River Indian Community in Arizona, President Biden issued a formal apology for the United States government's involvement in the 150-year-long program.
+This apology is the first of its kind.

 The "Indian boarding schools" gained prominence when the federal government passed the Indian Civilization Act of 1819 in support of the schools' stated goal to “civilize” Native Americans, Alaska Natives and Native Hawaiians.